romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can developers authenticate to GitHub Packages to publish or install packages?
+Q: How can developers authenticate to GitHub Packages to publish or install packages?
 <details><summary>Show the answer</summary><p>

 - **Utilizing a Personal Access Token (PAT) with the required scopes**